AdobeDocs/campaign-classic.en/help/interaction/using/offers-on-an-inbound-channel.md

 A user who visits the page several times will see either one or the other offers in the category since they have both been assigned the same weight.

-## Switch to an anonymous environment in case of unidentified contacts {#switching-to-an-anonymous-environment-in-case-of-unidentified-contacts}
+## Switching to an anonymous environment in case of unidentified contacts {#switching-to-an-anonymous-environment-in-case-of-unidentified-contacts}

 The Neobank company would like to create marketing offers for two different targets.
 It wants to display generic offers for its anonymous website browsers.
 If one of these users turns out to be a customer with identifiers provided by Neobank, the company would like them to receive personalized offers as soon as they log on.